 The 2.0 16v Turbo engine and 2.5 V6

 Not the last car as stated as that is N54 NUK but the second from last.
 The Red worked better with the Vauxhall Logo and the Metal Surround.

 A cut away of the 2.5 V6.

 A view of the GS1 16v engine bay and the car itself.
-This location believed to be an office at Bristol Docks.

 The pre and post facelift Cavalier Mk3 Diplomat.
 The location in the pre facelift advert is the office block at Bristol Docks again.